Chart Color Schemes

 The labour market in St Agnes - Ridgehaven shows considerable strength compared to most other Australian regions

 St Agnes - Ridgehaven has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.5% in the past year, with an estimated employment growth of 1.2%.
+The unemployment rate was 2.5% in September 2025, lower than Greater Adelaide's rate of 3.9%.
+Employment growth over the past year was estimated at 1.2%.

-However, professional & technical services were under-represented with only 5.9% compared to Greater Adelaide's 7.3%.
-The area appears to offer limited local employment opportunities based on Census data analysis.
-In the year to September 2025, employment levels increased by 1.2%, and labour force increased by 1.2%, maintaining a stable unemployment rate.
-By comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within St Agnes - Ridgehaven.
-These projections estimate national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these projections to St Agnes - Ridgehaven's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years.
+However, professional & technical services were under-represented with only 5.9% of the workforce compared to Greater Adelaide's 7.3%.
+The area appears to offer limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 1.2% and labour force grew by 1.2%, keeping unemployment relatively stable at 1.4%.
+By comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with unemployment falling to 3.8%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to St Agnes - Ridgehaven's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment